I quilt on a Gammill Statler computer-controlled longarm quilting machine, providing both edge-to-edge and custom quilting.

 Please remove all loose threads, especially dark threads behind light fabric.

 If the quilt is so out-of-square that off-frame modifications are required (such as removing and re-applying borders), I will consult with you on the necessary changes.
 Such non-quilting work will incur a $25 per hour fee.
+To check that your borders are quiltable, lay the quilt top on a flat surface, such as the floor, and verify that the borders are not "ruffled" (borders too long), or the inner quilt ballooned (borders too small).

 If you are not local, quilts can be shipped.
 Make sure to ship via a reliable method with tracking, as I cannot be responsible for tops/backs not delivered.
 Contact me for details on shipping, drop-off or pick up.
 Because I still have a "day job," please coordinate with me for an appointment to drop off if you will be delivering in person.